astals/NaAV/README.md

-# NaAV - Non an AntiVirus
+# NaAV - Not an AntiVirus
 **TLDR;** NaAV makes the system simulate it's a malware analysis sandbox.

 ## Why use NaAV?